ideas-labo/model-impact/README.md

 ##  5. <a name='Supplementary'></a>Supplementary
-supplementary.pdf contains the specific best and worst models in this study.
+"supplementary.pdf" contains the specific best and worst models in this study.